w3f/research/docs/polkadot/networking/1-overview.md

 # Networking for Polkadot

-In Polkadot we need to send a number of messages to a number of entitites.
+In Polkadot we need to send a number of messages to a number of entities.
 Below we give an overview of where and how each type of message is sent.
 The column *Nets* refers to the networks where a type of message is traversing and the column *Mode* refers to the type of  routing.
 The column *Static DHT Prefixes* refers to the DHT prefixes of the receivers if we use a one DHT for all and use prefixes to separate sub-networks.

-We use gossping mainly when the message type is small.
+We use gossiping mainly when the message type is small.
 For example, GRANDPA votes and attestation are very small.
-For bigger data sructures we need to either use bloom filters or use direct routing.
+For bigger data structures we need to either use bloom filters or use direct routing.

 Nets:
 PC = Parachain Collator and parachain full nodes